tandasat/Hello-VT-rp/hypervisor/README.md

 NB:
 - Normally, the hypervisor-managed paging structures should be mapped in GPA with the read-only permission.
 It is not done by default for demonstration.
-- When the hypervisor-managed paging structures are modified, translation caches (eg, TLB) must be invalidated.
-It is not done explicitly as this project does not enable VPID, and thus, all translation caches are invalidated on VM-exit and -entry.
+- When the hypervisor-managed paging structures are modified, translation caches (eg, TLB) must be invalidated with `INVVPID`.
+This is not done in this project as we do not enable VPID, and thus, all translation caches are invalidated on VM-exit and -entry.

 ## Paging Write (PW)